rose-project/rps/README.md

 ----------

-This software is distributed under the [MIT license](http://www.opensource.org/licenses/mit-license.php), except for the extarnal libraries located in the 'ext' subdirectory, which bring their own licenses.
+This software is distributed under the [MIT license](http://www.opensource.org/licenses/mit-license.php), except for the external libraries located in the 'ext' subdirectory, which bring their own licenses.